Stock car racing: Street stock and pure stock

-Super stock

 Super stock classes are similar to street stock, but allow for more modifications to the engine.
 Power output is usually in the range of 500–550 horsepower (373–410 kilowatts).
 Tire width is usually limited to 8 in.

 Some entry level classes are called "street stock", and are similar to what is often called "banger racing" in England.

 Modifieds

 Modified stock cars resemble a hybrid of open wheel cars and stock cars.
 The rear wheels are covered by fenders but the front wheels and engine are left exposed.
 First popular in the United States after World War II, this type of racing was early-on characterized by its participants' modification of passenger cars in pursuit of higher speeds, hence the name.
 In many regions, particularly on the east coast, modified racing is considered the highest class of stock cars in local racing.

+NASCAR officially sanctions the NASCAR Whelen Modified Tour which is the oldest racing series sanctioned by NASCAR.
+The SMART Modified Tour, at one point was the NASCAR Whelen Southern Modified Tour, is another prominent modified tour.

 Late models

-In many areas of the country Late models are usually the highest class of stock cars in local racing.
+In many areas of the country late models are usually the highest class of stock cars in local racing.
 Rules for construction of a late model car vary from region to region and even race track to race track.
-The most common variations (on paved tracks) include super late models (SLMs), late model stock cars (LMSCs), and limited late models (LLMs).
+The most common variations (on paved tracks) include super late models (SLMs), pro Late models (PLMs), late model stock cars (LMSCs), and limited late models (LLMs).
 A late model may be a custom built machine, or a heavily modified streetcar.
-Individual sanctioning bodies (like NASCAR, ACT, PASS, UARA, CRA, etc.) maintain their own late model rule books, and even individual racetracks can maintain their own rule books, meaning a late model that is legal in one series or at one track may not be legal at another without modifications.
-The national touring series, the NASCAR Late Model Sportsman Division, originated from local late model races in the east coast of the U.S. This division was later called the "Busch Series", the "Nationwide Series", and currently the "Xfinity Series" as its title sponsor changed.
+Individual sanctioning bodies (like NASCAR, ACT, PASS, UARA, ASA, CARS Tour, etc.) maintain their own late model rule books, and even individual racetracks can maintain their own rule books, meaning a late model that is legal in one series or at one track may not be legal at another without modifications.
+The national touring series, the NASCAR Late Model Sportsman Series, originated from local late model races in the east coast of the U.S. This division was later called the "Busch Series", the "Nationwide Series", and currently the "Xfinity Series" as its title sponsor changed.

+Late model racing has a very big following throughout the country.
+Many of the biggest late model races have very large purses, some equivalent to some NASCAR Truck and Xfinity Series races, that attract drivers from all over the country including Cup, Xfinity, and Truck drivers.
+Despite NASCAR officially sanctioning the NASCAR Advance Auto Parts Weekly Series as a national championship, series such as the CARS Tour, ASA, UARA, and the ACT draw the biggest attention and sanction most of the biggest races in the country.